FesianXu/LipNet_ChineseWordsClassification/ReadMe.md

 In the dataloader, I only pre-load the index file in the `__init__` method and fetch the certain samples in the `__getitem__` method.
 To make everything in order, I save the index files as `.npy` files.

+**Update 2019.11.17**:

+Though I still don't have the authorization to distribute the whole dataset, for the purpose of making this project more practiced, I release 10 samples in `train/` and `test/` folders respectively as examples and release the whole label and codebook files in the `ctc_labels/` files.

 -----

 # How to extract the mouth ROI area

 To extract the mouth ROI area, I exploited the `face_alignment` package [3].
 It's a wonderful 2D&3D face alignment library even your target faces are not completed (e.g. only the mouth nearby area available).
-After you install the `face_alignment` package, you can refer the jupyter notebook code in the `$(ProjectPath)/notebook/sep2-分割嘴唇区域——中心对齐法 on test set.ipynb` or  `$(ProjectPath)/notebook/face alignment.ipynb` and customize your own extraction program.
+After you install the `face_alignment` package, to find more,  you can refer the jupyter notebook code in the `$(ProjectPath)/notebook/sep2-分割嘴唇区域——中心对齐法 on test set.ipynb` or  `$(ProjectPath)/notebook/face alignment.ipynb` and customize your own extraction program.

 ![2d3d][2d3d]